 In any case, this logic is unprecedented.
 Some sports have more stringent rules at lower levels to protect juniors, not more laissez-faire ones.
 Sporting events which are not competitive can of course take a more casual approach.
 But fairness is integral to sport.
 Competitors at every level expect it, and they are just as deserving of it.

 It’s true that sports can be more inclusive such as running mixed training sessions, adopting different forms such as handicapping to level out differences, or running festivals of sport which aren’t really competitive.
+The distinction is competitive vs recreational, not elite vs grassroots.
+Recreational sporting activity can indeed be more relaxed about rules and fairness, precisely because it is not competitive.
 That is not the same as applying a rule known to be unfair at elite level to competition at lower levels.